 - Community Through Hope: This agency will function as an Emergency Nutrition and Diaper Bank Site.
 They will be open for drive through emergency services only T–Th from 8-10 AM, with the line starting to form at 7:30 AM.
 All other case management services have been suspended until further notice.

 - Feeding San Diego: They are operating as normal with multiple food distribution sites throughout the county.
-They typically do not distribute cleaning supplies unless someone thinks to donate them.
+They have also opened additional emergency distribution sites with no income requirements to receive food.
 Text “food” or “comida” to 877-877 to find the nearest site.
 Email them at firstname.lastname@example.org or call them at 858.452.3663.

 - San Diego Food Bank: They are operating as normal.
 There are multiple food distribution sites throughout the county.
 Click the link to view.
 They are low on donations of cleaning supplies at this time due to supply shortages.
 There are two locations the first located at: 9850 Distribution Ave., San Diego, CA 92121 (M-F 8 AM-5 PM).
 Call their local line at 858.527.1419 or their toll-free line at 1-866-350-FOOD (3663).
 Their second location is at 1445 Engineer St. #110, Vista, CA 92081 (M – F; 7 a.m. to 4 p.m.).
 Contact them at the same phone number.